-1.2 CLASSIFICATION AND OCCURRENCE OF DISASTERS
+1.2 CLASSIFICATION OF DISASTERS

-Disasters that have occurred in recent years are from diverse hazards, such as droughts, fires, floods, terrorism, collapsing buildings, accidents in the transport sector and disease/epidemics Some of these have slow-onset while others have rapid-onset characteristics.
-Slow-onset disasters are cyclical in nature, they impinge on large numbers of people and their effects can be predicted, controlled and prevented.
-Rapid-onset disasters affect fewer people; they take place at any time, may be violent and require a quick response.
+Disasters in Kenya that have occurred in recent years are from diverse hazards, such as droughts, floods, fires, terrorism, collapsing buildings, accidents in the transport sector and disease/epidemics.
+Some of these have slow-onset while others have rapid-onset characteristics.